 "Many members of the myotonic dystrophy community have indicated that they found the disability claims process to be confusing and tedious, so we prepared the toolkit to make the process much easier for the MDF community to navigate," said Paul Formaker, Program Director at MDF.

-The MDF toolkit, "Applying for Social Security Disability Benefits", is available online, and print versions of the resource are also available via email or phone (86-MYOTONIC) request.
+The "Applying for Social Security Disability Benefits", is available online, and print versions of the resource are also available by request via email or phone 415-800-7777.